Japan’s Longest-Serving PM, Shinzo Abe, Quits in Bid to ‘Escape’ Potential Prosecution

 A source in the Ministry of Justice told The Daily Beast, “It’s a done deal.
 Abe resigns taking ‘social punishment’ and several criminal investigations into his conduct are going to be closed.”
 Former special prosecutor Nobuo Gohara says, “It doesn’t seem like a coincidence that he resigns the same week a criminal trial has started in which Abe’s involvement will become a central issue.”

-This year Prime Minister Shinzo Abe’s ratings sunk as low as 27% in the opinion polls.
+This year, Abe’s approval ratings sank as low as 27 percent in opinion polls.
 You’ll see many things cited in the Japanese press in the coming days about what caused Abe’s grip on power and popular support to fail.
 There have certainly been many gaffes this year.
-He ignored the growing threat of the coronavirus problem due to his obsessive desire to hold the Olympics, which meant that Tokyo had to appear safe.
+He ignored the growing threat of the coronavirus problem due to his obsessive desire to hold the Olympic Games, which meant that Tokyo had to appear safe.
 His plan to distribute two face-masks to every household, when masks were in short-supply, was an expensive disaster.
 The masks were too small, dirty, and they were slow to be delivered.
 They were ridiculed as “Abe No Mask” which sounds much like “Abenomics” when said in Japanese.
 Abenomics was the PM’s much-touted fiscal policy which involved the imaginary “arrows” of monetary easing and financial reforms, but the reforms never came and the policy was a total failure.

 Abe claimed that Japan’s “if you don’t test, you don’t know” coronavirus policy had worked fantastically, until it failed and the infection rates began shooting up again.
 This was accelerated by his obstinate push for the implementation of a weirdly named promotional campaign,“Go To Travel” which ended up translating for many people to “Go To Quarantine” as the pandemic resurged.